jamestjw/requin/README.md

 # requin

-A chess program that runs in the CLI.
-It also comes with a chess engine (that is currently not too strong).
+A UCI chess program.
+It also comes with a chess engine (that is currently decently strong, i.e. about 1800 Lichess strength).
+You may play me on [lichess](https://lichess.org/@/requinBOT).

 ## Design
 ### Generation of Legal Moves